awpala/my-omscs-notes/cs-6200/03-P2L2-threads-and-concurrency.md

 Additionally, it is also useful for concurrently executing threads to have a mechanism to **wait** on one another, and to exactly specify the necessary **condition** required before proceeding.
   * For example, a thread dealing with shipment processing must wait on all of the items in the shipping order to be processed before the order can be shipped.
-  * Birrell discusses the use of **conditional variables** to handle this kind of inter-thread coordination.
+  * Birrell discusses the use of **condition variables** to handle this kind of inter-thread coordination.

 Both mutual exclusion and waiting are referred to as **synchronization mechanisms**.
   * Additionally, Birrell describes another such mechanism involving waking up other threads from a **wait state**.
 (This will be discussed more in a later lesson.)